Crypto Adoption Around The World: Dominican Republic

 Source: Freemanlaw.com

 There are some notions that blockchain technology could help solve the problem of tax evasion in the country.
-The Dominican Republic has been battling with the issue for a while, and it has impacted negatively on the country's GDP.
+The Dominican Republic has been battling with the issue for a while, and it has negatively impacted the country’s GDP.
 Blockchain technology could salvage this situation through its public ledger and transparent features.

 Conclusion